Experience-Monks/jam3-lesson-chrome-dev-tools/README.md

 If you one to learn more tips and tricks -> https://developer.chrome.com/devtools/docs/tips-and-tricks

+to end...
-to end... always is good to challenge yourself at Code School ;) -> http://discover-devtools.codeschool.com/
+Always is good to challenge yourself at Code School ;) -> http://discover-devtools.codeschool.com/